 Final grades are submitted electronically through Banner Web by the deadline determined by the Registrar's Office.
-Mid-term grades are not posted for internships.
 All internship grades must be submitted within 30 days of the last date of the semester for that student to be considered a graduate for that term.
 If the internship runs into the next semester the student must fill out the "Academic Leave" form for that next term, which can be obtained through the school offices.